Lauren McCluskey Foundation launches initiative at University of Utah

-Members of the McCluskey Foundation will be joined by state, local and academic leaders; faculty, students, friends and family to talk about the new initiatives and about ending dating and stalking violence on college campuses.
+Members of the McCluskey Foundation were joined by state, local and academic leaders; faculty, students, friends and family to talk about the new initiatives and about ending dating and stalking violence on college campuses.

 In 2018, Lauren McCluskey, 21, was a student-athlete at the University of Utah when Melvin Rowland, 37, murdered her outside her college dorm.
 Lauren dated Rowland briefly but broke it off when she discovered he had lied about his name, age, and criminal history.
 After McCluskey was killed Rowland was on the run and was later found dead in a local church.